Mdevpro78/py_contact_management/README.md

 # py_contact_management
-GUI Contact management in python using Tkinter and SqlAlchemy
+GUI Contact management system in python using Tkinter and SqlAlchemy

 You can run this app with below commands